11 Vote

 The solution

-The solution is called BCC (blind carbon copy).
-In the normal field for the receiver, we write our own address (in the example me@example.com) and in the BCC field, there is our list of all recipients:
+The solution is called BCC (Blind Carbon Copy).
+In the normal field for the receiver, we write our own address (in the example me@example.com) and our list of recipients goes into the BCC field:

 TO: me@example.com